andytluminosity/EchoCoach/README.md

 ### View all your recordings and results

-EchoCoach stores all your recording and results, so you can see any one at any time!
+EchoCoach stores all your recordings and results, so you can see any one at any time!
 Sort through your recording by name, date, etc., and also favourite, rename, or delete any recording.

 <img width="1458" height="675" alt="image" src="https://github.com/user-attachments/assets/79c7c7c6-30f3-4051-9602-be4c8f6d5ca7" />